Keyboard shortcuts

 agent.header(name: string)

-Receiver Agent · Returns any
+Receiver Agent · Returns string?

 Value of a header on a received INVITE (string), or () if absent.